 For anyone pursuing a career in corporate finance, it can be important to include your level of language fluency on your resume and job application.
-There are 0-5 language proficiency levels, and many employers require at least level 3, which is professional working proficiency.
+There are five language proficiency levels, and many employers require at least level three, which is essentially a professional (functional) working proficiency level.
 This guide will discuss the five levels in more detail to ensure you have the appropriate one listed on your resume.